 That’s the high-level overview on what Disney Vacation Club is and how it works.
 Are you DVC owners or do you want to be?
 We would love to hear from you and how your experience has been!

 Okay, so you’re going to Disney World.
 You’ve decided when you’re going, how many days you’re going to the parks, and where you’re staying.
 Now, you have to make the all-important dining plan decision.
 Today, we are going to be discovering Disney dining plans.
 I will give you our theory and strategies behind them and tell you what we’ve done in the past.
-Disney World is so big and they have so many restaurants, it is easy to be tempted to jump on a dining plan.
-However, you need to understand the differences, benefits, and drawbacks around the different dining plans at Walt Disney World.
+Disney World is so big and they have so many restaurants, this can get overwhelming, fast.
+However, we’re going to make it easy to understand the differences, benefits, and drawbacks around the different dining plans at Walt Disney World.

 The three different dining plans cost different amounts.
 All, however, are based on a per-person, per-night stay.
-It is important to remember that if you do the dining plan, all members of your party (everyone on your room reservation) must have the same plan and you have to purchase it for all nights of your stay.
+It is important to remember that if you want to get the dining plan, all members of your party (everyone on your room reservation) must have the same plan and you have to purchase it for all nights of your stay.
 So, if you have a spouse and two kids and are staying for five nights, you will have to purchase four dining plans and they will each have five nights.
-Here is a quick chart of the dining plans for 2017 that Leslie put together to show the key differences of benefits and cost per day:
+Here is a quick chart of the dining plans for 2020 that Leslie put together to show the key differences of benefits and cost per day:

 (adults are 10 years and older in Disney prices)